 - Meet with your counselor before your departure and discuss strategies to help you navigate your condition while you are abroad.
 What tips does your counselor recommend should you experience stressors while abroad?
 Syracuse University Counseling Center contact information can be found here .

-- SU Abroad can also assist students in connecting with an English-speaking counselor prior to and after a student’s departure.
+- Syracuse Abroad can also assist students in connecting with an English-speaking counselor prior to and after a student’s departure.
 While abroad, students can contact a staff member at their center location.

 - Speak to your health insurance company about coverage for mental health services overseas.
 You will likely need to pay for services upfront and submit your receipt for reimbursement if your insurance company covers these services.